-CS is an input that is used to select the device for serial communication.
+CS is an input that selects the device for serial communication.
 CS is active low.
 When CS is high, read or write commands in progress are aborted and the serial interface is reset.
-Additionally, DOUT tri-states and inputs on DIN are ignored.
-DRDY indicates when data is ready, independent of CS.
+Additionally, DOUT goes to a 3-state condition and inputs on DIN are ignored.
+DRDY indicates when data are ready, independent of CS.

-The converter may be operated using \overline{CS} to actively select and deselect the device, or with \overline{CS} tied low (always selected). \overline{CS} must stay low for the entire read or write operation.
-When operating with \overline{CS} tied low, the number of SCLK pulses must be carefully controlled to avoid false command transmission.
+The converter may be operated using $\overline{CS}$ to actively select and deselect the device, or with $\overline{CS}$ tied low (always selected). $\overline{CS}$ must stay low for the entire read or write operation.
+When operating with $\overline{CS}$ tied low, the number of SCLK pulses must be carefully controlled to avoid false command transmission.